arcaneframework/arcanefem/README.md

 ~~~
   *Note: There are other commands to control Arcane these can be found [here](https://arcaneframework.github.io/arcane/userdoc/html/d8/dd6/arcanedoc_execution_launcher.html).*

-- After running the test case, you can **visulize** the results with ParaView:
+- After running the test case, you can **visualize** the results with ParaView:

 ~~~{sh}
 paraview ${BUILD_DIR}/elastcity/output/depouillement/ensight.case